-As of January 1, 2011, we changed our pricing policy in respect of the sale of maintenance and support services in new, multiple-element arrangements.
-For maintenance and support services under the new pricing policy, we determined the ESP for the year ended December 31, 2011 in multiple-element arrangements based on our review of historical transactions and considering several other external and internal factors including, but not limited to, pricing practices such as discounting and competition.
-For maintenance and support services in the year ended December 31, 2012, we determined the selling price based on VSOE of the price charged based on standalone sales of such elements using a consistent percentage of our product price lists (renewals) in the same territories.
-The selling price of products was determined based on the ESP, as neither VSOE nor TPE was available.
-The ESP was determined by reviewing historical transactions and considering but not limited to, pricing practices including discounting and competition.
+As of January 1, 2011, the Company changed its pricing policy in respect of the sale of maintenance and support in new, multiple element arrangements.
+For the maintenance and support under the new pricing policy, the Company determined the ESP for the year ended December 31, 2011 in multiple-element arrangements based on reviewing historical transactions, and considering several other external and internal factors including, but not limited to, pricing practices including discounting and competition.

+For the years ended December 31, 2013 and December 31, 2012, for maintenance and support, the Company determined the selling price based on VSOE of the price charged based on standalone sales (renewals) of such elements using a consistent percentage of the Company's product price lists in the same territories.